ATM Mutation, Part 4 - My Dad

 A: I've had a pretty significant paradigm shift about cancer.
 I learned that we all have rogue cancer cells in our bodies, but in some people, they are activated.
 Outside of the germline mutations, which we know account for less than 20 percent of the cancer diagnoses, there isn't a clear understanding as to why some people get cancer and others don't.
 So, with this in mind, I'm much more focused on preventative care.

 I place medicine and seeing my medical team in a much higher category now.

 Q: Is there anything else I didn't cover that you want to say?

 A: Caring for a person with cancer is hard and the experience can either rip relationships apart or cause the people in the relationship to get even closer.
 Cancer irrevocably changes a person and thus their relationships.
 I know that my relationships are richer and deeper for the experience.
 Facing death head-on with someone you love is profoundly life-altering.

-Check out the first three articles in Abigail's ATM mutation series, ATM Mutation, Part I, ATM Mutation, Part II – An Interview with My Sister and ATM Mutation, Part III – Spouses.
+Check out the first three articles in Abigail's ATM mutation series, ATM Mutation, Part 1, ATM Mutation, Part 2, My Sister and ATM Mutation, Part 3 – My Spouse.